florist-notes/aicore_s/notes/ai_accelerators/future_computing.md

 + Photonic CPUs are 5x faster than NVIDIA A100 GPUs and 7x energy efficient. <br />
 + Calculations are analog than digital.
 A bit of less precision but deep learning matrix operations aren't based on precision to the teeth. <br />
 + Future AI hardware accelerators will be based on Silicon Photonics. <br />
 + Heat loss in PCB due to ions smashing against each other, minimized by AI hardware accelerators by arranging them parallel but consumes a lot of energy.
-Thus we need Photonic Computing which is based on light, controlled ion flow and energy efficient. <br />
+Thus we need Photonic Computing which is based on light, controlled ion flow and energy efficient. <br /><br />

++ `Photonic Analog Computing`: Research has shown that optical configurations using phase masks can be leveraged to perform analog computations, such as matrix multiplications, at the speed of light.
+While intriguing, these systems are not yet easily miniaturizable for general-purpose computing but are promising for specialized tasks like industrial image recognition.

++ `Integrated Photonics`: Companies like Lightmatter and Lightelligence have made significant strides in integrated photonic circuits, which perform operations like matrix multiplications faster and more efficiently than traditional electronic processors.
+Lightmatter’s systems, for example, have demonstrated the capability to run neural network calculations three times faster than NVIDIA's DGX-A100 GPU chip.

++ `Intel’s Optical Compute Interconnect (OCI) Chiplet`: Intel introduced a new Optical Compute Interconnect (OCI) chiplet, which is integrated with a next-generation processor.
+This chiplet is designed to meet the growing demand for high-bandwidth AI infrastructure, offering scalability and energy efficiency.
+Intel also presented developments in quantum dot lasers integrated with silicon photonics, which show promise for reducing the complexity and cost of optical systems in data centers.

 Available chip: [lighton.ai](https://lighton.ai/photonic-computing-for-ai/), [lightmatter](https://lightmatter.co/), [lightintelligence.ai](https://www.lightelligence.ai/), [Enlightra](https://enlightra.com/), [Quintessent](https://www.quintessent.com/), [Ayar Labs](https://ayarlabs.com/), [Lidwave](https://www.lidwave.com/). <br />
 News: [Photonic Chip Performs Image Recognition at the Speed of Light](https://spectrum.ieee.org/photonic-neural-network), [Mobileye Puts Lidar on a Chip—and Helps Map Intel's Future](https://www.wired.com/story/mobileye-lidar-on-a-chip-intel/), [OPTICAL COMPUTING FOR POST-QUANTUM CRYPTOGRAPHY](https://optalysys.com/optical-computing-for-post-quantum-cryptography/), [PyTorch ONN](https://github.com/JeremieMelo/pytorch-onn), [New Photonic Chip: x1000 faster](https://youtu.be/8ohh0cdgm_Y?si=5QV38w_yjBAIgfeT) [Lithium niobate], [Lithium Niobate Photonics In The Era of AI](https://youtu.be/qdIJCQYKe14?si=-q94pVsEC_Ytz4r8), [High density lithium niobate photonic integrated circuits](https://www.nature.com/articles/s41467-023-40502-8), [UPenn develops optical chip to process complex math for AI](https://optics.org/news/15/2/28#:~:text=Engineers%20at%20the%20University%20of,also%20reducing%20their%20energy%20consumption%E2%80%9D.), [Quantum Computing with Light: The Breakthrough?](https://youtu.be/7UkXJsF8_so?si=xkTbkFhbZXPQzQkm). <br /><br />